 Skye Rutherford ’18

 Skye Rutherford ’18 has been offered a Fulbright Fellowship in Malaysia.
-The English major from Janesville, Wisconsin, has served as a tutor in the English Department and writing fellow in the Brainard Writing Center, and now plans to take her language teaching skills across the Pacific for an English Teaching Assistantship.
+The English major from Janesville, Wis., has served as a tutor in the English Department and writing fellow in the Brainard Writing Center, and now takes her language teaching skills across the Pacific for an English Teaching Assistantship.
 With a curricular concentration in creative writing and minors in both theatre and music, she hopes to use writing, music, and poetry to help students connect their own lives and culture to the English language.
-Beyond the classroom walls, Skye expects to immerse herself in a Malaysian host community and become involved in local choirs or theater groups.
-After Fulbright, Skye intends to earn a master’s degree in screenwriting, with the ultimate goal of becoming a screenwriter or playwright.
+Beyond the classroom walls, Ms. Rutherford expects to immerse herself in a Malaysian host community and become involved in local choirs or theater groups.
+After Fulbright, she intends to earn a master’s degree in screenwriting, with the ultimate goal of becoming a screenwriter or playwright.

 Read more about Ms. Rutherford